-The new officers and directors of the Gardens Corporation have appointed the following committees: Architecture and restrictions-Lawrence F. Abbott, John A. Tompkins and Walter D. Teague; upkeep-William A. Hume, George H. Boyce and Harold P. Daniels; streets and sewers-George H. Boyce, Louis P. McGahie and J. Gorton Marsh; parks, trees and shrubs-Harold P. Daniels, John B. Reimer.
-Mrs. Louis D. Speir and Mrs. John R. Davies; budget and finance-George B. Hanavan, William A. Hume, John M. McMillin and Louis Dean Speir; law and city government-John R. Davies, George H. Boyce, George B. Hanavan and Louis Dean Speir; membership-Mrs. Donald G. Clark, chairman; publicity-Louis Dean Speir and F. M. Knowles; auditing-John R. Davies, chairman; and Community Council reorganization-Lyman Beecher The new officers and directors of the Gardens Corporaman; and Community Council reorganization-Lyman Beecher Stowe, Edgar D. Sealy, Laura M. Green and Louis Dean Speir.
+The new officers and directors of the Gardens Corporation have appointed the following committees: Architec-ture and restrictions-Lawrence F. Abbott, John A. Tompkins and Walter D. Teague; upkeep-William A. Hume George H. Boyce and Harold P. Daniels; streets and sewers-George H. Boyce, Louis P. McGahie and J. Gorton Marsh; parks, trees and shrubs-Harold P. Daniel-John B. Reimer.
+Mrs. Louis D. Speir and Mrs. John R Davies; budget and finance-George B. Hanavan, William A. Hume, John M. McMillin and Louis Dean Speir; law and city government-John R. Davies, George H. Boyce George B. Hanavan and Louis Dean Speir; membership-Mrs. Donald G. Clark, chairman; publicity-Louis Dean Speir and F. M. Knowles; auditing-John R. Davies, chairman; and Community Council reorganization-Lyman Beecher Stowe, Edgar D. Sealy, Laura M. Green and Louis Dean Speir the board.
+"The various committees should acquire special famil-iarity in the different branches of the corporation's activties, based on their special experience and study.
+In order that this specialized experience be availed of, all matters coming before the board of directors shall (unless other ordered by the board) be referred to the appropriate committee either to consider, report or to act.'

 The extract from the by-laws which covers committees reads: "It is expected that much of the active work of the corporation shall be performed by committees of members, whether directors or officers or not.
-Such committees shall be appointed by the Board of Directors, and shall have such powers as may be committed to them by the board.
-"The various committees should acquire special familiarity in the different branches of the corporation's activities, based on their special experience and study. this specialized experience be availed of, all matters coming before the board of directors shall (unless otherwise ordered by the board) be referred to the appropriate committee either to consider, report or to act."
+Such committees shall be appointed by the Board of Directors, and shall have such powers as may be committed to them be